 - 1) This Policy advocates a "Fix-it-First" focus when addressing repair and replacement of existing equipment and systems in occupied facilities, in accordance with the City's Capital Investment Plan (CIP) Program Policies for developing and implementing the CIP.
-This allows the City to meet energy reduction and sustainability goals while minimizing the need to build new facilities. - 2) All City-owned and City-managed buildings greater than 5,000 square feet are required to benchmark their energy use intensity.
+This allows the City to meet energy reduction and sustainability goals while minimizing the need to build new facilities. - 2) All regularly occupied City-owned and City-managed buildings are required to benchmark their energy use intensity (EUI).
 Benchmarking updates must be made by the end of Q4 each fiscal year.
 Requests for exceptions shall be made following guidance in Section V: Exceptions and Compliance. - 3) On an annual cycle, the City will utilize the benchmarking outcomes to (1) identify the least energy efficient facilities and the facilities with the largest potential for carbon reduction, and (2) take data-driven steps to address energy inefficiencies.
 A Focus on Efficiency report will be prepared each fiscal year that highlights the bottom quartile of buildings based on energy performance.
-Then each building in the bottom quartile will be reviewed and assigned to one of three action categories: (1) Retro-Commissioning, (2) Capital Project Integration, or (3) Deferred Action. - 4) For all City-owned and City-managed buildings, temperature set points will be standardized and set according to the ANSI/ASHRAE Standard 55 (Thermal Environmental Conditions for Human Occupancy) and within the range of temperature control as provided by OSHA and the U.S. Department of Labor. - 5) The use of space heaters is prohibited.
-Space heaters are prohibited due to the fact that the devices: - Are a fire hazard, - Have power demand that causes problems with the electrical circuits which may lead to damage to computers and other equipment, and - Waste energy and work against building HVAC systems.
+Then each building in the bottom quartile will be reviewed and assigned to one of three action categories: (1) Retro-Commissioning, (2) Capital Project Integration, or (3) Deferred Action.

+- 4) An electrification analysis shall be completed for all Heating, Ventilation, and Air Conditioning (HVAC) and water heater replacement projects anticipated for design/construction over the next three fiscal years.
+Electrification of these systems shall occur when the results of the system analysis meet the requirements set forth in the SFP Guidance Document. - 5) For all City-owned and City-managed buildings, temperature set points will be standardized and set according to the ANSI/ASHRAE Standard 55 (Thermal Environmental Conditions for Human Occupancy) and within the range of temperature control as provided by OSHA and the U.S. Department of Labor. - 6) The use of space heaters is prohibited.
+Space heaters are prohibited due to the fact that the devices: - a.
+Are a fire hazard, - b.
+Have power demand that causes problems with the electrical circuits which may lead to damage to computers and other equipment, and - c.
+Waste energy and work against building HVAC systems.